FIWARE/tutorials.Linked-Data/README.md

 #### Response:

-Because of the use of the `options=keyValues`, the response consists of JSON only without the attribute `type` or _properties-of-properties_ elements.
+Because of the use of the `options=keyValues`, the response consists of JSON only without the attribute defintions `type="Property"` or any _properties-of-properties_ elements.
 You can see that `Link` header from the request has been used as the `@context` returned in the response.

 ```json
 [